richardschoen/fastapimockserver/README.md

 ./startapp.sh
 ```
 ### Access the API for initial testing
 Enter one of the following URLs to serve up a sample CSV and JSON file repectively.
-CSV files are converted to JSON before serving up results.
+CSV files are converted on-the-fly to JSON before serving up results.

 Sample states.csv file served up as JSON:
 ```http://1.1.1.1:3001/api/jsongetfile/states.csv```